 Established in 1971, the Department of Community Medicine and Health Care is a basic science department within the UConn School of Medicine.
 The department serves the School of Medicine as the academic home of faculty in the social, behavioral, and public health sciences as well as health law and medical ethics.
-It consists of 11 full-time faculty, 7 affiliated faculty, 3 emeritus professors, 3 part-time faculty and over 25 support staff.
-More than 55 adjunct faculty have clinical and M.P.H. teaching appointments.
+It consists of 16 faculty, 8 affiliated faculty, 4 emeritus professors and over 25 support staff.
+More than 35 adjunct faculty have clinical and M.P.H. teaching appointments.
 Two senior faculty (Babor and Chapman) hold endowed chairs in public health and medical humanities, respectively.

 The department is the home to the M.P.H. and Ph.D. graduate programs in Public Health.
 With a current research portfolio representing a total funding commitment of approximately $10 million, the department’s research covers cancer epidemiology, substance use disorders, health services evaluation, health law and ethics, health behavior, public health dentistry, HIV/AIDS, and global health.